github/GitHub-for-Startups-HQ/Partner Assets.md

 > [Access GitHub's Logos here](https://github.com/logos)

+You can copy this section with one click & add referenced links below
 ```
 We’ve partnered with GitHub for Startups to unlock exclusive benefits designed to fuel your growth on the world’s leading AI-powered developer platform.
 The partnership offers startup-friendly pricing (up to $25,000 in total savings), tailored technical guidance, access to a global startup network, and other opportunities.